bdwilson/acurite/Pressure.md

         data_services = user.bme280.bme
 </pre>
 Also add a section for your BME device above the ''[Engine]'' section.
-In the example below, I'm mapping the BME pressure to the ''pressure' device.
+In the example below, I'm mapping the BME pressure to the Weewx ''pressure' value.
 I'm not mapping the temperature from the BME device to anything in Weewx.
 You'll also need to determine your sea level denominator which is based on # of meters above sea level.
-This adjusts the pressure output from the BME to the pressure at your altitude∵ In my example, I'm 78.9432 meters above sea level:
+This adjusts the pressure output from the BME to the pressure at your altitude.
+In my example, I'm 78.9432 meters above sea level:
 (1-(6.87535 x (10^-6)) x 78.9432)^5.2561 = 0.99715048109
 The other thing to consider is your location where your Adafruit BME280 modules are installed.